 Venue: De Montfort Suite - Hub

-It was moved by Councillor Cartwright, seconded by Councillor WJ Crooks and
+It was moved by Councillor Bill, seconded by Councillor D Cope and

-RESOLVED – the minutes of the meeting held on 4 February 2020.
+RESOLVED – the minutes of the meeting held on 19 December be confirmed and signed by the chairman.

 Declarations of interest